markcwy/gentype/README.md

-# Responsive Sound Interface
+# Water Ripples

-For this tutorial, we're going to learn how to create bars that respond to sound input that look a little like this:
+For this tutorial, we're going to learn how to create water ripples that look like this:

 ## Step 1: How to access your microphone.